MISSION STATEMENT

-Now in its 10th year, the Gates Summer Internship Program (GSIP) is committed to supporting the future of biomedical research and regenerative medicine by inspiring outstanding undergraduates to pursue careers in the field.
+Now in its 2nd decade, the Gates Summer Internship Program (GSIP) is committed to supporting the future of biomedical research and regenerative medicine by inspiring outstanding undergraduates to pursue careers in the field.
 The program offers training in Gates Institute members' state-of-the-art laboratories, as well as the opportunity to attend seminars focused on a diversity of topics and professional development, along with social events and activities.
 Since its inception, GSIP has gained widespread visibility, ignited professional careers, and has become a signature of Gates Institute's educational efforts to help advance regenerative medicine.
-We owe a tremendous debt of gratitude to Gates Institute members Drs.
-Tamara Terzian, Neil Box and Enrique Torchia, who conceived of and founded the program at Gates Center for Regenerative Medicine (now Gates Institute).
+We owe a tremendous debt of gratitude to Gates Institute members who conceived of and founded the program at Gates Center for Regenerative Medicine (now Gates Institute).
 We will always be grateful to Rhondda and the late Peter Grant, whose generous gift enabled GSIP's launch, along with other champions whose dedication and generosity will sustain the program into the future.

 Joe Brzezinski, PhD, and Jill Cowperthwaite